-You are also aware that when one starts to be inclusive of other people's perspectives, we may lose sight of what we hold true and right, thus not fully honoring the responsibility we feel to champion these values.
+At the same time, it is clear to you that when one starts to be inclusive of other people's perspectives, we may lose sight of what we hold true and right!

+/YOU ARE COMFORTABLE you can fully honor the responsibility you feel to champion your values.